 By 1878 the relationship had resulted in the birth of four children; George, Olga, Catherine and Boris who sadly died at a few weeks old.
 The Tsar legitimised his children with Katya and loved them dearly.

-In 1880 Alexander moved his second family into the Winter Palace itself, it was the only way he could protect them from constant assassination attempts.
-Alexander is remembered as a liberator of the serfs and for carrying out many domestic reforms including ending corporal punishment, but many people still wanted to overthrow the Romanov autocracy.
+In 1880 Alexander moved his second family into the Winter Palace itself; it was the only way he could protect them from constant assassination attempts.
+Alexander is remembered as a liberator of the serfs and for carrying out many domestic reforms, including ending corporal punishment, but many people still wanted to overthrow the Romanov autocracy.
 As mistress and as a young liberal, Katya was seen as an instigator for some of these reforms which in some instances undermined the nobility, so there were many who did not like her including the Tsar’s family.
-The dying Empress Marie, wished to meet Ekaterina and her children, when she met the two eldest children, she blessed them, a moment which left her and her husband the Tsar in floods of tears.
-Months later Empress Marie died on the 22nd May.
+The dying Empress Marie wished to meet Ekaterina and her children when she met the two eldest children; she blessed them, a moment which left her and her husband the Tsar in floods of tears.
+Months later Empress Marie died on 22 May.

 Just a year after their wedding, the happiness of the couple came to an abrupt end; after escaping four failed assassination attempts, Alexander’s luck had run out.
 On 13 March 1881, Alexander was caught up in a series of explosions in St. Petersburg.
 Young members of the People’s Will movement had attacked the Tsar on his way to military roll call.
 The wounded Tsar was taken back to the Palace, where he lay dying when Katya came running in to see him.
 He died next to his new wife with her nightdress soaked in blood.